 - In asking to be baptized, adults demonstrate their desire to share in the life of Christ.

 Paths to Baptism

-- Parents wishing to have babies baptized are to complete the process outlined below.
+- Parents wishing to have their babies baptized are to complete the process outlined below.

 - Qualifications for Godparents